supermileage/ECOTRONS-broadcast-emulator/README.md

 # Telemetry Emulator

-This is a simple sketch for an Arduino (or any PlatformIO with Arduino framework-compatible MCU) to simulate an ECOTRONS ECU and CAN messages.
+This is a simple sketch for an Arduino (or similar MCU) to simulate and output various messages that can be received by the Telemetry module.
+The simulator is modular, and new simulator classes can be created as subclasses of _Sim_.

+## ECU Simulator (SimEcu)
+Simulates UART messages coming out of the Ecotrons ECU.
 The Ecotrons messages are tailored for V1.2 of the ECU; later versions have different packet lengths.

 The following packet is broadcast over RS232 at a rate of 115200, 8 data bits, no partiy, and 1 stop bit every 100ms.